Despite profitability overhang, OMC stocks remain attractive bets

-Stocks of oil marketing companies (OMCs) continue to remain volatile, thanks to the volatility in the underlying crude oil prices post US sanctions on Iran.
-Brent crude now trades near $69.5 a barrel, up significantly from the $52-a-barrel mark seen at the start of 2019.
+Stocks of oil marketing companies (OMCs) continue to remain volatile, thanks to the volatility in the underlying crude oil prices after US sanctions on Iran.
+The Brent crude now trades near $69.5 a barrel, up significantly from the $52 a barrel mark seen at the start of 2019.
 Accordingly, the Indian crude basket has also risen.

-The Indian crude basket is the weighted average of Dubai, Oman and Brent crude oil prices.
+The Indian crude basket is the weighted average of Dubai, Oman, and Brent crude oil prices.
 It is used as an indicator of the price of crude imports into India and the index is tracked for examining domestic fuel prices.
-While the retail prices of fuel (petrol and ...
+While the retail prices of fuel ...

 TO READ THE FULL STORY, SUBSCRIBE NOW NOW AT JUST Rs